jonlpersson/ed-latimore/site/_posts/2023-02-16-how-to-prepare-for-fatherhood.md

 So far, caring for a newborn is extremely time-consuming.
 No one warns you just how little they can do for themselves.
 They can’t even sleep without help.
 So right now, my experience is figuring out how to still get work done while making sure the kid is ok.

 If you can swing it, take parental leave even if you own your own business.
 As a business owner, you want to be able to step away without the whole ship sinking.
 In some states, there are programs for this if you plan a year in advance.
-Childcare won’t always require the same amount of energy but it's a high investment in the first weeks of your new baby’s life.
+Childcare won’t always require the same amount of energy but it’s a high investment in the first weeks of your new baby’s life.

 If possible, bringing in a family member could help ease the stress of getting things done.
 In addition to taking care of your business, remember to put your kid on your healthcare.
-It's about a 30-day grace window and you’ll be visiting the doctor at least every 2 months to ensure your child is hitting development milestones.
+It’s about a 30-day grace window and you’ll be visiting the doctor at least every 2 months to ensure your child is hitting development milestones.

 ## 5\.
 Seek advice from good parents around you